kaiser-rpg/KaiserRPG.github.io/pages/rule/creation/1_characteristics.md

 Willpower is a measure of your concentration and your control over internal forces.

 ### Modifier
 Each Characteristic also has a derived value called its Modifier.
 The Modifier is the number that is added to find a Skill or Resistance's Final Value.
 To find the number, refer to the following table.
+A Characteristic Value above 10 has the same Modifier as 10 unless you have the Inhuman power.
+Above 13 requires Zen, above 20 requires Legendary, and above 24 requires Divine.
+A Characteristic cannot exceed 30.

 {% include table-index.html table="gameplay" index="200" %}